-Family limited partnerships, or FLPs, let you make gifts of partnership interests to family members while you maintain control over the underlying assets.
+Family limited partnerships, or FLPs, let you make gifts of partnership interests to family members while you maintain control over the limited liability company and underlying assets.

 In estate planning, FLPs can be very useful.
-Successful families create them with three objectives in mind: lowering income and estate taxes, enabling family business continuity via orderly transfer of ownership interests, and establishing a degree of liability protection for limited partners.1
+Successful families create them with three objectives in mind: lowering income and estate taxes, enabling family business continuity via orderly transfer of ownership interests, and through limited liability companies establishing a degree of liability protection for limited partners.1

 Earlier in the decade, the IRS scrutinized and challenged a few FLPs.
 But in the last few years, tax courts have issued some notable and favorable rulings on behalf of such partnerships.
-As income taxes could soon rise for the wealthiest Americans, and as President Obama’s budget calls for the estate tax to be restored at 45% next year for estates worth more than $3.5 million ($7 million for couples), families with business might want to look into FLPs.2
+As income taxes could soon rise for the wealthiest Americans, and as President Obama’s budget calls for the estate tax to be restored at 45% next year for estates worth more than $3.5 million ($7 million for couples), families with business or investment property might want to look into FLPs.2

 The Family Limited Partnership structure.

 A FLP usually starts out with married business owners placing assets into a partnership and entering into a partnership agreement.
 Initially, the parents are both the general partners and limited partners.
 In time, they gift limited partnership interests to sons or daughters under the general partnership that exists.

 What does this mean?
-Basically, it means that the couple has relinquished ownership of 1-99% of the assets in the partnership, but still controls 100% of these assets.
+Basically, it means that the couple has relinquished ownership of 1-99% of the assets in the partnership, but the limited partner still controls 100% of these assets.
 The limited partners (the kids) have no voice when it comes to running the business.
 The parents always control 100% of the FLP assets because they are the general partners.
 (The children would only become general partners upon the death of both parents.)3